AsaTyr2018/SDUnity/README.md

 ## Overview
 **SDUnity** is a modern self‑hosted web interface built with [Gradio](https://www.gradio.app/) for working with Stable Diffusion models.
 It unifies model management, LoRA handling and a gallery into one application.

-The UI is split into tabs for generation, model management, a gallery, a Bootcamp tab for training and a settings page.
+The UI is split into tabs for generation, model management, a gallery and a settings page.

 ## Features
 ### Generator